 Nate received his Ph.D. from the University of Chicago’s Committee on Evolutionary Biology in 2014, studying the molecular and fossil relationships of Neotropical caviomorph rodents.
 He then did a short post-doc at McMaster University studying the largest mammalian genome (Tympanoctomys vizcacha rats in Argentina).
 In 2015, he moved to Yale University as a post-doc on the VertLife Terrestrial project where he led construction of a comprehensive new tree of life for ~6,000 species of mammals.
 In February 2020, he joined the Biodiversity Knowledge Integration Center in ASU's School of Life Sciences where he is an Assistant Research Professor and Associate Curator of Mammals in the ASU Natural History Collections.
+Since 2021, he is funded by the National Institutes of Health to study the evidence underlying mammal-to-virus interactions globally.

 2014 Ph.D.
 Evolutionary Biology University of Chicago, Chicago, IL.